alwaysdata/documentation/accounts/billing/catalyst-prices.en.md

 This page lists the prices of the Catalyst configurations.
 To have more information and a custom configuration contact our [sales team](https://www.alwaysdata.com/en/catalyst/).

+For any Catalyst configuration order, the installation of the server is done after validation of the contracts and payment of the first invoice.
+There are no installation fees.

 ## VPS servers

 |                            | VPS A            | VPS B            |